kevinolega/callcentertrainingtips/second.md

 Negative people are passionate about how impossible it is to find solutions to their problems.

-There are only one or two things that I need to work on and all I need to do is to get it right and then repeat that the few times and then the habit forms and eventually it becomes permanent.
+There are only one or two things that I need to work on and all I need to do is to get it right and then repeat the process a few more times and eventually, the habit forms and when I have mastered the skill, my ability to get things done becomes permanent.

 The best way to learn is by doing.